elsampsa/fastapi-fullstack-cloud-deploy/az-example-deployment/README.md

 cloud-template.env          # TODO: copy into cloud.env & modify (see below)
 deploy-template.bash        # TODO: copy into deploy.bash & modify (see below)
 push-template.bash          # TODO: copy into push.bash & modify (see below)
+cloud-deployment-template.yml
+                            # TODO: copy into cloud-deployment.yml & modify (see below)

-az-test-deployment.yaml     # docker-compose file you can run locally
+az-test-deployment.yml      # docker-compose file you can run locally test.env                    # used by az-test-deployment.yml
-                            # softlink into
-                            # ../full-stack-fastapi-template/az-test-deployment.yaml
-                            # and run therein
-test.env                    # used by az-test-deployment.yaml
                             # TODO: Sensitive information create by YOU
                             # never include into commit

-cloud-deployment.yaml       # a stripped-down/adapted version of az-test-deployment.yaml
+cloud-deployment.yml        # a stripped-down/adapted version of az-test-deployment.yml
                             # used for actual deployment
-cloud.env                   # use by cloud-deployment.yaml
+cloud.env                   # use by cloud-deployment.yml
                             # TODO: Sensitive information create by YOU
                             # never include into commit